ThomasLaPiana/gameslog-rs/README.md

-# Playground for Learning Various Parts of Rust
+# Gameslog

+A simple CLI and Webserver for keeping track of game backlogs.